 We want to enable the children we work with to develop leadership, teamwork, fun, fitness and all the health benefits associated with learning a new sport.

-NDT has grown from strength to strength and today, after seven successful tours, no fewer than 5000 (estimate) girls and boys have taken part in the programme and play netball regularly in Uganda, India, Pakistan and Kenya… We’re very proud of this achievement.
-We’ve got lots of plans for the future and will update you with our strategic plan in the coming weeks.
-Ideas include:
+NDT has grown from strength to strength and today, after seven years of successful tours, no fewer than 10000 girls and boys have taken part in the programme and play netball regularly in Uganda, India, Pakistan, Ghana and Kenya.
+We’re very proud of this achievement.
+We’ve got lots of plans for the future that include:

 We kindly ask that donations being made not be sent using a credit card - thank you.